henriqurr/shopmee_ueek/README.md

 NOTE: to access the administrator page to change the database, access the link "localhost/shopmee/tableManagement.php" in the browser.

-This project has design on all pages included and various protections and logic applied to the code, for smooth and smooth functioning of all features.
+This project has design on all pages included and various protections and logic applied to the code, for perfect running of all features.

 created by Henrique Rodrigues.